Yandex Cloud

 Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.

-• maintenance_window: Maintenance window settings, including those for disabled clusters.
-In maintenance_window, provide one of the two parameters:
+• maintenance_window: Maintenance window settings, including for stopped clusters.
+In maintenance_window, provide one of the following values:

 • anytime: Maintenance can take place at any time.